 Tossing and turning because it's too hot to fall asleep or waking up overheated in the middle of the night can make even the most comfortable mattress a nightmare.
-Even if you don't consider yourself a hot sleeper, it's crucial to find a mattress that transfers enough heat away from your body to maintain a comfortable temperature.
-If you live in a hot climate or often find yourself waking up because of the heat, it's even more important.
+The best cooling mattresses feel cool as you fall asleep and dissipate heat efficiently all night, so you don't feel your mattress gradually getting warmer and warmer.
+Even if you don't consider yourself a hot sleeper, a mattress with strong cooling can help make summer heat waves more comfortable.

-Luckily, we've tested more than 50 mattresses using a standardized test bench, and below you'll find our picks for the best cooling mattresses.
-We've taken into account how well they transfer heat during the first hour after you lie down and throughout the rest of the night, but we've also considered how well the mattress performs overall.
+We've tested more than 55 mattresses, and below you'll find our picks for the best cooling mattresses.
+We've taken into account how well they transfer heat during the first hour after you lie down and throughout the rest of the night, and our picks include options that are suitable for a range of weight categories and sleeping positions.

 We've recently started testing mattresses.
 We purchase each unit independently from major retailers, just like you, to keep our reviews free of manufacturer influence.
 Each mattress undergoes the same tests to measure objective data on characteristics like firmness, cooling, and motion isolation, so you can easily compare results.
 Since we buy all our mattresses, we can tear them down layer by layer and isolate the mechanical properties of every component: quilted tops, foams, coils, and any special materials.